Greendale Acres is a farm and tourist attraction in the Fraser Valley. It’s home to the Sweet Spring Flower Festival and Chilliwack Corn Maze.

 Below is information about the venue’s hours, operating season and admission rates.
 (Note: Exact details are subject to change.)

 The farm is open daily during the late summer and early fall for the Chilliwack Corn Maze.
-In 2024 the attraction is open from August 1st until the end of October.
+This year the attraction opens on August 1st and operates until the end of October.
 Hours vary from month to month.

 The admission cost remains fairly steady for most of the year.
-Expect to pay around $16 to $21 for everyone between the ages of 3 and 74.
+Expect to pay around $16 to $24 for everyone between the ages of 3 and 74, depending on what events are going on.

 For full details about the corn maze and the farm’s other activities, visit the Greendale Acres website.